-Branch objects will need to touch in order to form a group.
+Branch objects will need to touch in order to join.
 Objects that are left on their own or in groups separate from each other form a subgroup, which will be branched together and then into the whole branch as one.